c-git/c-git.github.io/content/rust/rustfmt.md

 # Using comment wrapping (comment_width)

 Source: <https://rust-lang.github.io/rustfmt/#comment_width>

+Needs this setting in the `rustfmt.toml` and must be uncommented to use but must tay commented when using the normal stable compiler as it hasn't been standardized as yet.

 ```toml
 # `wrap_comments` is unstable so to use you need to use nightly.